rust-lang/rfcs/text/2442-simple-postfix-macros.md

 - Should we define a means of creating postfix proc macros, or can we defer that?
 - Does evaluating `$self` create any other corner cases besides `stringify!`?
+- Is the desugaring of `&self` and `&mut self` correct?
+Is there another desugaring that would work better?
+What happens if the type is already a reference?